gwenchii/weTrack/README.md

 ## 📄	Overview

-WeTrack is a user-friendly mobile application designed to simplify personal loan management for both lenders and borrowers.
+WeTrack is a user-friendly mobile application designed to simplify personal loan management for users as both lenders and borrowers.
 It allows users to track loan amounts, set terms, and monitor payment schedules effortlessly.
-With features like automated payment reminders, real-time payment tracking, interest calculations, and a shared dashboard, WeTrack ensures transparency and organization in financial dealings.
+With features like automated payment reminders, real-time payment tracking, and interest calculations, WeTrack ensures transparency and organization in financial dealings.
 Built for a diverse audience, including users with minimal tech experience, the app prioritizes ease of use and efficiency in managing loans.

 ## 📍 Features